Merchant Account FAQ

 • Social Security Number

-• The SSN is required on the application, in adherence to federal banking and anti-fraud laws such as the Patriot Act, which requires CardConnect to strictly verify the identity of signers of new merchant accounts.
+• The SSN is required on the application, in adherence to federal banking and anti-fraud laws such as the Patriot Act, which requires Fiserv to strictly verify the identity of signers of new merchant accounts.
 This verification also protects merchants if someone attempts to fraudulently create processing accounts in their name.
 Please double-check to make sure you've entered your SSN correctly, as inaccuracies here will likely cause delays with account approval.

 Once the application has been submitted